jasonraimondi/jasonraimondi.com/content/posts/029_authenticating-nextjs-part-2.md

 ### Successful login to dashboard

-So now after a successful login attempt, we will see our dashboard with the full _AuthToken_ details spread out.
-The authenticated user's email is "rickety_cricket@example.com", their session is valid, which means the token is not expired.
+So now after a successful login attempt, we will see our dashboard with the full **AuthToken** details spread out.
+The authenticated user's email is _rickety\_cricket@example.com_, their session is valid, which means the token is not expired.
 You can also see the token itself, as well as the expiration date.
-In our case, the token expiration is set from our [RESTful server defined in part 1]({{< ref "/posts/028_authenticating-nextjs-part-1.md" >}})
+In our case, the token expiration is set from our [RESTful server defined in part 1]({{< ref "/posts/028_authenticating-nextjs-part-1.md" >}}).

 {{< image/pop src="/assets/posts/2019/08/login-to-dashboard.gif" alt="Login to dashboard" >}}